osu-srml/neuro-amp-circuits/README.md

-##Neuroplasticity and Corruption in Model Mechanisms: A Case Study Of Indirect Object Identification
+# Neuroplasticity and Corruption in Model Mechanisms: A Case Study Of Indirect Object Identification

+Current first iteration of the code the paper titled above.
+The code is extremely janky and was written for mech interp on google colab.
+It is a quick and dirty method to reproduce the main results of the paper.
+We have also linked the datasets that we created to use for fine-tuning and the fine-tuning scripts.
+Circuit discovery is done in IOIFullCircuit.ipynb and IOICrossModel for cross model activation patching.
+The dependencies are listed in each colab notebook.
+We will release a more readable and easily reproducible version of the code soon, including experiments on the greater-than-circuit found in the appendix.